yoyoyoseob/ios-variable-scope-ios-0615-public/README.md

 NSLog(@“x after the if statement: %d”, x);  // prints 2
 ```

 It worked!
 Re-declaring a variable already defined in a parent scope is called **shadowing**.
-Shadowing can be dangerous if one part of your code was expecting the outer scope’s value (or type!) for the variable name.
-It's also confusing.
-You will probably get a compiler warning if you shadow a variable.
-Avoid it if possible.
+Shadowing is dangerous and confusing.
+If one part of your code was expecting the outer scope’s value (or type!) for the variable name -- well, bad things will happen.
+You will probably get a compiler warning if you shadow a variable. **Don't do this.**

 Note though that shadowing is only possible with variables from *outer* scopes.
 Trying to redefine a variable in the same scope is an error: